The Femoral Nerve

 The femoral nerve is the largest branch of the lumbar plexus.
 It is derived from the nerve roots L2 – L4.

-The nerve descends from the lumbar plexus in the abdomen through the psoas major muscle.
-The nerve then travels through the pelvis to approximately the mid-point of the inguinal ligament.
+The nerve descends from the lumbar plexus in the abdomen, travelling down through the fibres of psoas major.
+The nerve exits psoas major at the lower part of its lateral border, passing behind the iliac fascia to approximately the mid-point of the inguinal ligament.
 It then traverses behind the inguinal ligament into the thigh and splits into an anterior and posterior division.

 It passes through the femoral triangle lateral to the femoral vessels (enclosed within the femoral sheath) and gives off articular branches to the hip and knee joints.